Israeli air strikes kill three Palestinian journalists

 GAZA Two cameramen working for al-Aqsa TV and an educational programming director for the al-Quds channel, both affiliated with Gaza's Hamas government, were killed by Israeli air strikes on their cars on Tuesday.

 The cameramen were killed in their car not far from the main Shifa hospital in Gaza city.
-The al-Quds programme director was killed in his car in the central Gaza Strip.
+The al-Quds program director was killed in his car in the central Gaza Strip.

 Their deaths have sparked outrage among Gaza's press corps and also from Hamas, which accused Israel of trying to suppress coverage of Israeli attacks in the coastal enclave.